crawl/sequell/docs/listgame.md

 be /msged privately.

-This document describes listgame: specifically, it covers the !lg and !lm commands, as well as the specialised listgame commands !hs, !won, etc.
+This document describes listgame: specifically, it covers the !lg and !lm commands, as well as the specialised listgame commands (!won, !streak, etc.)

-NOTE: This document uses "listgame" to mean "!lg, !lm, !hs, etc..".
+NOTE: This document uses "listgame" to mean "!lg, !lm, etc..".
 Where a specific command is described, that command is named explicitly as "!lg", "!lm", etc.